sheng09/Qinv/README.md

 ## Binary

-- `polarizeP`: invert the Back-Azimuth given NEZ components, and rotate to radial and the tangential directions.
+- `polarizeP`: invert the Back-Azimuth given NEZ components, and generate corresponding radial and the tangential components;
-- `findBestWin`: find the best time window, and lag time for the incident and the surface reflected phases.
+- `findBestWin`: find the optimal time window, and lag time for incident and the surface reflected waves;
-- `qinv`: invert the Q value given tangential trace, and the time windows of the incident and the reflected phases.
+- `qinv`: invert frequency-dependent Q values given single tangential seismogram, and the time windows for incident and reflected waves;
-- `stackQ`: stack the inverted Q values in a single station to get a stable value.
+- `stackQ`: stack inverted Q values by sets of seismograms at a single station to get stable values.

 ## Script for volume production

-- `findBestWinSet.py`: volume production for `findBestWin`.
+- `findBestWinSet.py`: batch processing for `findBestWin`.
-- `qinvSet.py`: volume production for `qinv`.
+- `qinvSet.py`: batch processing for `qinv`.
-- `stackQ.py`: volume production for `stackQ`.
+- `stackQ.py`: batch processing for `stackQ`.

 ## Binary tests

-All binaries of `test_...` are for checking whether this package is correctly installed.
+All binaries with name format of `test_...` are for dev unit tests.

 - `test_atten`:
 - `test_crossSpec`: